-Not surprisingly, when one listens to these early recordings of Townes Van Zandt it's obvious he was from the jump, someone and something that arrived fully formed.
-Even if the songs themselves weren’t quite as refined as what they would become, virtually all of the elements are in place: the poetry, the stark melodies, the restless wanderlust, the inherent melancholy and impenetrable darkness; all of which that would inhabit his lyrics and delivery for the rest of his too short life.
-The songs on In The Beginning were recorded in his first Nashville recording sessions in 1966 --predating the release of For The Sake Of The Song by two years.
-Eight of these ten songs were recorded with Van Zandt
+Not surprisingly, when one listens to these early recordings of Townes Van Zandt, it's obvious from the start that he was someone and something that arrived fully formed.
+Even if the songs themselves weren’t quite as refined as they would become, virtually all of the elements are in place: the poetry, the stark melodies, the restless wanderlust, the inherent melancholy and impenetrable darkness; all of which this would inhabit his lyrics and delivery for the rest of his too-short life.
+The songs on In the Beginning were recorded in his first Nashville recording sessions in 1966, pre-dating the release of For the Sake of the Song by two years.
+Eight of these ten songs was recorded with Van Zandt

-playing solo with his guitar.
-All of them are quite revealing not just for the obvious lyric and melody reasons, but for his guitar playing abilities; he was a considerable flatpicking talent and picked up his idol's, fellow Houstonian Lightin’ Hopkins' trademark stutter shuffle as well.
-The blues are as present Van Zandt's tunes as folk and country were.
+'s tunes as folk and country were.
 Check the set’s opening track “Black Widow’s Blues,” one of two songs recorded with a full backing band; the other is the stellar “Hunger Child Blues.”
-He’s got the blues moan, the chilling lyrics (best not revealed here so as not to spoil the listener's surprise) and a dynamic delivery that was trademarked then and there.
+He’s got the blues moan, the chilling lyrics (best not revealed here so as not to spoil the listener's surprise), and a dynamic delivery that was a trademark then and there.
 Some songs here hint at others to come later.
-“Gypsy Friday,” is one of the most pure and gentle of Van Zandt
+“Gypsy Friday” is one of the most pure and gentle of Van Zandt

 material, which is in itself a gift.